cynthianekesa/alu-shell/permissions/README.md

 chmod 007 hello 'script that gives all the permissions to the other users but no permission to file owner and group owmner' chmod 753 hello 'script that sets the mode of the file hello to -rwxr-x-wx' chmod --reference=olleh hello 'script that sets the mode of the file hello the same as olleh’s mode' chmod -R +111 */ 'script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed'
+Regular files should not be changed' mkdir -m 751 my_dir 'script that creates a directory called my_dir with permissions 751 in the working directory'